Genetic history of Africa

 Population structure of African populations in a broad context.
 ADMIXTURE analysis of 2,194 individuals from 81 populations for 16,420 SNPs reveals both well-established and novel ancestry components in African populations.

-The genetic history of Africa summarizes the genetic makeup and population history of African populations in Africa, composed of the overall genetic history, including the regional genetic histories of North Africa, West Africa, East Africa, Central Africa, and Southern Africa, as well as the recent origin of modern humans in Africa.
-The Sahara served as a trans-regional passageway and place of dwelling for people in Africa during various humid phases and periods throughout the history of Africa.
-It also served as a biological barrier that restricted geneflow between the northern and central parts of Africa since its desertification, contributing to the diverse and distinct population structures on the continent.
-Nonetheless, this did not stop contact between peoples north and south of the Sahara at various points, especially in prehistoric times when the climate conditions were warmer and wetter.
+The genetic history of Africa summarizes the genetic makeup and population history of Africans in living on the African continent, including the recent origin of modern humans in Africa, as well as the regional genetic histories of Africa's generally recognized subdivisions: North Africa, West Africa, East Africa, Central Africa, and Southern Africa.

+The genetic history of Africa has been influenced by the various migrations, modes of economy, and social practices of its peoples; as well as by major historical events.
+In addition, various major geographical features of the continent have influenced Africans' genetic history, with the Sahara famously serving as both a trans-regional passageway and place of dwelling for people in Africa during various humid phases and periods throughout the history of Africa; as well as a physical barrier restricting (but not preventing) geneflow between the northernmost and Sub-Saharan parts of the continent.

 Overview

 (A) the origin of the 46 African ethnic groups used in the analysis; ethnic groups from similar regions are given the same colour, but different shapes.
-(B) PCA shows that the first major axis of variation in Africa (PC1, y-axis) splits southern groups from the rest of Africa, each symbol represents an individual; PC2 (x-axis) reflects ethno-linguistic differences, with Niger-Congo and Nilo-Saharan speakers split from Afroasiatic speakers.
-(C) The third principal component (PC3, x-axis) represents geographical separation of Niger-Congo speakers, forming a cline from west to east Africans.
+B PCA shows that the first major axis of variation in Africa (PC1, y-axis) splits southern groups from the rest of Africa, each symbol represents an individual; PC2 (x-axis) reflects ethno-linguistic differences, with Niger-Congo and Nilo-Saharan speakers split from Afroasiatic speakers.
+C The third principal component (PC3, x-axis) represents geographical separation of Niger-Congo speakers, forming a cline from west to east Africans.

-The peoples of Africa are characterized by regional genetic substructure and heterogeneity, depending on the respective ethno-linguistic identity, and, in part, explainable by the "multiregional evolution" of modern human lineages in various multiple regions of the African continent, as well as later admixture events, including back-migrations from Eurasia, of both highly differentiated West and East Eurasian components.
+The peoples of Africa are characterized by regional genetic substructure and heterogeneity, reflecting to some degree respective ethno-linguistic identity, and, in part, explainable by the "multiregional evolution" of modern human lineages in various multiple regions of the African continent, as well as later admixture events, including back-migrations from Eurasia, of both highly differentiated West and East Eurasian components.

 Africans' genetic ancestry is largely partitioned by geography and language family, with populations belonging to the same ethno-linguistic groupings showing high genetic homogeneity and coherence.
 Gene flow, consistent with both short- and long-range migration events followed by extensive admixture and bottleneck events, have influenced the regional genetic makeup and demographic structure of Africans.
 The historical Bantu expansion had lasting impacts on the modern demographic make up of Africa, resulting in a greater genetic and linguistic homogenization.
-Genetic, archeologic, and linguistic studies added extra insight into this movement: "Our results reveal a genetic continuum of Niger–Congo speaker populations across the continent and extend our current understanding of the routes, timing and extent of the Bantu migration."

 Overall, different African populations display genetic diversity and substructure, but can be clustered in distinct but partially overlapping groupings: